Masalanabo Modjadji VII

-Masalanabo Modjadji VII (born 20 January 2005) is the seventh and reigning Rain Queen of the Balobedu people.
+Masalanabo Modjadji VII (born 20 January 2005) is the seventh and reigning Rain Queen of the Lobedu queendom.
 Her title was formally recognised by the South African government in 2024, following a lengthy period of royal dispute and legal challenges.
 As Rain Queen, she is traditionally believed to have special power over rainfall.

 Early life and education

 Masalanabo was born to Queen Makobo Modjadji, who died when Masalanabo was nearly three months old.
 Her succession to the throne was delayed due to her age and the complex royal disputes that followed her mother's death.
 Despite being widely expected to ascend as the next Rain Queen, the Modjadji Royal Council, led by her regent and older half-brother Prince Lekukela, contested her recognition, claiming that the proper traditional processes had not been followed.
 The royal council of Prince Regent Mpapatla also raised objections to her upbringing in Johannesburg under the guidance of former legal advisor Mathole Motshekga and politician Angie Motshekga, accusing them of manipulating the situation for personal gain.
 The couple denied the accusations and said that the regent and his council want to claim the crown under false pretenses for Prince Lekukela for their own reasons.
 The Balobedu Royal Council endorsed her accession on 20 January 2023, when she turned 18.

 Masalanabo is the second Rain Queen to receive a formal education, after her mother Makobo.
 She began her schooling at the age of nine and plays sports.
 She was the first reigning Rain Queen to pass her matric, and reportedly intends to study social development or law at the university level.